dwyl/elixir-invoke-lambda-example/README.md

 ```

 Where the `payload` is whatever `Map` of data
-your Lambda expects to receive.
+your Lambda expects to receive. <br />
 Or _nothing_ at all if the Lambda function takes no input.

 We believe this is a very viable way to offload